GRIFFINCollaboration/griffin-dashboard/README.md

  - [`/DAQ`](https://github.com/BillMills/griffin-dashboard/tree/gh-pages/templates/daq-monitor#odb-structures)
  - [`/Equipment/HV-*`](https://github.com/BillMills/griffin-dashboard/tree/gh-pages/templates/hv-monitor#odb-structures)

+### APIs

+The Dashboard relies on communication with GRIFFIN's digitizers both directly and through the ODB; see [the ADC docs](https://github.com/BillMills/griffin-dashboard/blob/gh-pages/templates/detectors/adc-sidebar/README.md) for a detailed discussion of the GRIF-16 API that must be in place.

 ## Programmatic Logic

 **Start here** if you're planning on doing major development on the Dashboard - below, we walk through the project's dependencies, a simple demonstration of the infrastructure, and go through code contribution guidelines.